Swiss-based Baloch leader to file for asylum in India - SWI swissinfo.ch

 The province has recently been thrust into the geopolitical spotlight.
 It attracted global attention when the Chinese announced plans to invest $46 billion (CHF44.9 billion) by 2030 in an economic corridor between Balochistan’s Gwadar port and China’s Xinjiang region.
 This will involve creating a network of highways, railways and pipelines to transport oil and gas.
 Balochis are against the energy corridor, which they see as another attempt to enrich the government and divert wealth away from the province.

-Pakistan believes that India is covertly supporting Baloch separatist movement including the BRP.
+Pakistan believes that India is covertly supporting the Baloch separatist movement including the BRP.
 It is a charge that Bugti has denied.

 Indian Prime Minister Narendra Modi’s mention of Balochistan during the annual Independence Day speech on August 15, has drummed up interest in the region in the subcontinent.
 Bugti also hopes that India will recognise all Baloch people as refugees and welcome them into the country, especially those living in exile in Afghanistan.